Gross misconduct examples – how to deal with each situation the right way

 How to keep gross misconduct from happening

-There are many steps you can take to ensure to try and avoid cases of gross misconduct happening at your company.
+There are many steps you can take to try and avoid cases of gross misconduct happening at your company.

 Let’s start by stating that, when it comes to small businesses and startups, you may come across different incidents that could constitute gross misconduct in comparison to a bigger company, the type of situations you deal with may differ from company size and industry.